-During Year 9 students follow a curriculum which enables them to transition towards mastering the knowledge and skills required to gain GCSE or vocational qualifications.
+During Year 9 students continue to complete the Key Stage 3 curriculum, with added ambition to transition towards mastering the knowledge and skills required to gain GCSE or vocational qualifications.
 Students specialise in a performing arts subject and technology to prepare them to make the final qualification decisions at the end of Year 9.
 This means that all students will continue to study a breadth of subjects covering the arts, languages, humanities, computing and design technology through to the end of Year 9, but also have the opportunity to begin to specialise and gain the depth of understanding required to gain future qualifications.

 Sayef Abdus – Year 9 student – Lancaster House

 “In year 9 I’ve had the opportunity to study a variety of subjects which, even if I don’t take on to GCSE, will equip me with important skills for whichever qualifications I decide to take.
 I’ve been supported to think hard about this decision and feel now that lessons are focused on the skills and knowledge I need to achieve in my GCSEs”.

 In Year 10, students master qualifications in specific subjects, the core academic curriculum consists of:

 Subject choices are equally offered to all students allowing them the opportunity for specialism as they move towards the advanced phase.
 We offer a wide range of subjects to ensure all students’ interests are catered for and they will usually study 8 or 9 subjects:

 - Art & design;

 - Music or music technology;